Program / Workshops

 CRRT techniques have evolved with availability of new technology to customize dialysis delivery.
 This interactive case based workshop will discuss how to apply the technology for dose adjustments, monitoring for adequacy, modality selection and transitions in CRRT.
 (Claure, Kaushik, Prowle)

-C07 Starting, Transitioning and Stopping RRT for AKI: Science and Art (A)
+C07 Starting, Transitioning and Stopping RRT for AKI: Science and Art (C,N,AP)

 One of the most vexing issues for clinicians is determining when to initiate RRT in critically ill patients, when and how to transition modalities and when it can be stopped.
 This workshop will use case studies to explore various approaches and establish the principles for clinical decisions for renal support.
 (Mehta, Bagshaw, Lumertgul)